-The board of directors may discontinue, amend or modify the Option Plan at any time; provided, however, that shareholder approval must be obtained: (i) to reduce the exercise price of an option either directly, or indirectly including by means of the cancellation of an option and the reissue of a similar option; (ii) to extend the period available to exercise an option beyond the normal expiration date (except in respect of blackout periods and the cessation of employment as provided in the Option Plan); (iii) to increase the levels of insider participation under the Option Plan; (iv) to increase the number of Class B non-voting shares reserved for issuance under the Option Plan (other than pursuant to the adjustment provisions of the Option Plan); (v) to add any additional categories of persons eligible to receive options under the Option

-Plan; and (vi) to amend any assignment rights set forth in the Option Plan, other than to permit assignments to a registered retirement savings plan, registered retirement income fund or similar plans for the benefit of the optionee.
+The board of directors may discontinue, amend or modify the Option Plan at any time; provided, however, that shareholder approval must be obtained: (i) to reduce the exercise price of an option either directly, or indirectly including by means of the cancellation of an option and the reissue of a similar option; (ii) to extend the period available to exercise an option beyond the normal expiration date (except in respect of blackout periods and the cessation of employment as provided in the Option Plan); and (iii) to amend any assignment rights set forth in the Option Plan, other than to permit assignments to a registered retirement savings plan, registered retirement income fund or similar plans for the benefit of the optionee.
 All other amendments to the Option Plan may be made at the discretion of the board of directors.
 For example, the discretion of the board of directors includes, without limitation, authority to make amendments to clarify any ambiguity, inconsistency or omission in the Option Plan and other amendments of a clerical or housekeeping nature, to alter the vesting or termination provisions of any option or of the Option Plan, to modify the mechanics of exercise, and to add a financial assistance provision.

-As of December 31, 2020, there were no shares reserved and available for issuance for additional grants under the Option Plan.
+As of December 31, 2021, there were no shares reserved and available for issuance for additional grants under the Option Plan, as no further option grants are being made.

-During 2020, options to purchase 589,324 Class B non-voting shares were exercised.
-As at December 31, 2020, the Company had options outstanding to purchase 2,434,750 Class B non-voting shares, representing 1.5% of the number of Class B non-voting shares issued and outstanding.
+During 2021, options to purchase 890,625 Class B non-voting shares were exercised.
+As at December 31, 2021, the Company had options outstanding to purchase 1,541,625 Class B non-voting shares, representing 0.9% of the number of Class B non-voting shares issued and outstanding.
 No Class B non-voting shares are available for additional option grants under the Option Plan.
-No repricing of outstanding options occurred in the course of 2020, nor to the date of this Management Proxy Circular.
+No repricing of outstanding options occurred in the course of 2021, nor to the date of this Management Proxy Circular.